Luuk/botly/README.md

 NOTE: Running the bot for the first time will open an SSO to authenticate your Google Calendar.

 ## Usage
 Users can start an absence request by DMing the bot `!afwezig`.
 This will trigger a function which starts asking the user the list of questions required for the request.
 Users can cancel the questionnaire at any point by using `!cancel`.
-Once this is complete, the request will be sent to the `PRIVATE_REVIEW_CHANNEL_ID` in which users with the `BOTLY_ADMIN_ROLE_ID` can accept or decline the request.
+Once the questionnaire is complete, a request will be sent to the `PRIVATE_REVIEW_CHANNEL_ID` in which users with the `BOTLY_ADMIN_ROLE_ID` can accept or decline the request.

 Accepted requests will be sent to the `PUBLIC_ABSENCE_CHANNEL_ID` so everyone can view it.
 Declined requests will not be shared publicly and only the user who created the request will be notified about the declinal.